Knotx/knotx/documentation/src/main/wiki/HandlebarsKnot.md

 If the list of available handlebars helpers is not enough, you can easily extend it.
 To do this the following actions should be undertaken:

+1. Use io.knotx:knotx-knot-handlebars module as dependency
-1. Create a class implementing ```com.cognifide.knotx.handlebars.CustomHandlebarsHelper``` interface.
+2. Create a class implementing ```io.knotx.knot.templating.handlebars.CustomHandlebarsHelper``` interface.
 This interface extends [com.github.jknack.handlebars.Helper](https://jknack.github.io/handlebars.java/helpers.html)
-2. Register the implementation as a service in the JAR file containing the implementation
+3. Register the implementation as a service in the JAR file containing the implementation
-    * Create a configuration file called META-INF/services/com.cognifide.knotx.handlebars.CustomHandlebarsHelper in the same project as your implementation class
+    * Create a configuration file called META-INF/services/io.knotx.handlebars.CustomHandlebarsHelper in the same project as your implementation class
     * Paste a fully qualified name of the implementation class inside the configuration file.
 If you're providing multiple helpers in a single JAR, you can list them in new lines (one name per line is allowed)